 B i o g r a p h y

 As the beneficiary of generous scholarships, Samuel had the privilege of studying with Margaret Hair, David Louie, John Perry, and Dr. Robert Roux.
-He has also worked with such artist-teacher as Marc Durand, Leon Fleisher, Robert McDonald, John O’Conor, and Jacques Rouvier.
-An avid chamber musician, he has worked with the Philharmonia Quartett Berlin, as well as violinist Cho-Liang Lin and cellist Peter Wiley (Guarneri String Quartet) in chamber music workshops.
+He has also performed in masterclasses for some of the most important artist teachers in the world, including Marc Durand, Leon Fleisher, Robert McDonald, John O’Conor, and Jacques Rouvier.
+An avid chamber musician, he has been coached by the Philharmonia Quartett Berlin as well as violinist Cho-Liang Lin and cellist Peter Wiley (Guarneri String Quartet).